bwsw/webshell/README.md

-# BWSW/Webshell purpose and features
+# CS-Umbrella / Webshell Plugin Server

 It's a web ssh proxy.
 If deployed on certain server it can transform it to web ssh client.
 It is for remote ssh connections, not for the connection to the same server where it's deployed.
 See [Shellinabox](https://code.google.com/archive/p/shellinabox/) if you want to have just web ssh server on the same server you want connect to.